adrianblynch/hapi-everything/readme.md

 Work on this for at least 30 minutes a day.
 No excuses!

+Starting on Wednesday 3rd of February:

-Started: Day 1 - Wednesday 3rd of February - Project set-up: git, npm, readme - Server set-up: Hapi, modules, domain objects
+- Day 1 - Project set-up: git, npm, readme - Server set-up: Hapi, routes, documentation
+- Day 2 - Start on CRUD with Mongo